mumblez/gwg/README.md

 # Goal

-To update multiple git repositories when changes are pushed to github WITHOUT polling!
+To update multiple git repositories when changes are pushed to github WITHOUT polling, we update locally when we receive a webhook request from github!

 - Handling of multiple repository webhooks
     - one webhook path per repo (on same URL)